andyhasit/envrac/README.md

   See envrac documentation for help.
 ````

-An environment variable should be treated consistently throughout your code.
 You can guarantee this by reading *all* environment variables through envrac (plus you get [discovery](#Discovery)).
 Note that this only applies to your code, and third party libraries which use envrac.

 While experimenting you can simply `clear` envrac's register: